dezh-tech/alienos/README.md

 ## Limitations

-This project is highly suitable for personal, community, team and backup usage since its light-weight, feature-full and easy to setup/manage.
+This project is highly suitable for personal, community, team, and backup usage because it is lightweight, feature-full, and easy to set up/manage.

-If you are aiming to run a relay/nip-05 server/blossom media server for large scale and high load (as a paid relay, default relay fo your client or a public global relay) you can consider using the [Immortal](https://github.com/dezh-tech/immortal) relay and its adjacent projects.
+If you are aiming to run a relay/nip-05 server/blossom media server for large-scale and high-load (as a paid relay, default relay for your client, or a public global relay), you can consider using the [Immortal](https://github.com/dezh-tech/immortal) relay and its adjacent projects.

 ## Contribution